Rehoboth Beach, Delaware: 20th century

 A paved highway was built by the state between Georgetown and Rehoboth Beach in 1925, which helped bring in travelers from the west in the metropolitan areas of Washington, D.C.; Baltimore; other parts of Maryland; and Northern Virginia.

+Just north of the town in Cape Henlopen State Park, multiple submarine monitoring towers can be seen from the beach.
+These towers were constructed by the military after the onset of WWII.
+The towers would watch for submarines attempting to enter Delaware Bay.
+They would triangulate the submarines position for nearby artillery batteries at Fort Miles.
+After the war these towers remained in operation to guard against possible Soviet submarines.

+In 1986 tower 9 was renovated to monitor flight traffic around Delaware Bay.
+The tower is still used to communicate with commercial shipping.

 From 1942 to 1943, Rehoboth Beach Airport, which closed in 1987, served as a base, designated as Coastal Patrol Base 2, for volunteers with the Civil Air Patrol, who flew aerial patrols using civilian aircraft in support of Army and Navy anti-submarine operations during the Battle of the Atlantic.
 Two CAP airmen, Captain Hugh R. Sharp of Greenville, Delaware, and First Lieutenant Edmond Edwards of Newark, Delaware, would go on to be the first civilians to receive the Air Medal after a search and rescue mission on July 21, 1942, where they rescued one crewmember of another CAP aircraft which crashed at sea.

 Rehoboth Beach Airport shut down in 1987 and Rehoboth Shores Estates Community now stands on the former grounds.
 The Delaware Public Archives placed a historical marker on the site of the former airport commemorating Coastal Patrol Base 2 in 2006.